mendhak/GPT2-Custom-Model-Tutorial/README.md

 Repository to support [a tutorial](https://towardsdatascience.com/train-gpt-2-in-your-own-language-fc6ad4d60171) on using GPT-2 to train your own model.
+Tested on Ubuntu 22.04 with NVidia RTX 2080 Ti.

 ## Setup